eth-sc-comp/benchmarks/README.md

 from the respective build outputs.

 Check out the examples for `hevm` and `halmos` in the repository for examples.
-Note that in order for others to run your tool with the same easy-of-use, it needs to be added to `flake.nix`.
+Note that in order for others to run your tool, it needs to be added to `flake.nix`.